If an alien ship came to Earth, would you get on?

-Let’s Not Live on Earth will be out on December 5, 2017 from Wesleyan University Press.
-It can be preordered through UPNE and other retailers.
+Let’s Not Live on Earth will be out on December 5, 2017 from Wesleyan University Press—available now for pre-orders at UPNE and other retailers.
 The cover features a painting by Nicky Arscott.
 Follow the links below to poems in the collection.

 Three poems in the January/February issue of American Poetry Review